MatteoDeBenedetti/custom-niryo-controller/README.md

 # custom-niryo-controller
-Debug and testing node for the niryo one robotic arm
+Debug and testing node in ROS2 for the Niryo One robotic arm